1. StreamsHub Console overview

 Select the options icon (three vertical dots) for the relevant topic and click Edit configuration.
 Or you can click the name of the topic you want to configure from the Topics page and click the Configuration tab.

 Edit the configuration by updating individual property values.
-You can filter for the properties you want to configure, including selecting by data source:

 7. Nodes page